pjpeters13/customer_banking/README.md

 Install any dependencies if listed in a requirements.txt file by running pip install -r requirements.txt.
 Running the Application:

-Execute the main script (e.g., account.py) from your terminal while in the project directory.
+Execute the main script (e.g., python app.py) from your terminal while in the project directory.
 Follow the on-screen instructions to input your savings and CD account details and specify the calculation period.
 Usage Guide
 After launching the application, you will be prompted to enter: